theislab/single-cell-tutorial/README.md

 ## Case study notes

 We have noticed that results such as visualization, dimensionality reduction, and clustering (and hence all downstream results as well) can give slightly different results on different systems.
 This has to do with the numerical libraries that are used in the backend.
 Thus, we cannot guarantee that a rerun of the notebook will generate exactly the same clusters.

 While all results are qualitatively similar, the assignment of cells to clusters especialy for stem cells, TA cells, and enterocyte progenitors can differ between runs across systems.
-To show the diversity that can be expected, we have uploaded shortened case study notebooks to the alternative_clustering_results folder.
+To show the diversity that can be expected, we have uploaded shortened case study notebooks to the `alternative_clustering_results/` folder.

+Note that running `sc.pp.pca()` with the parameter `svd_solver='arpack'` drastically reduces the variability between systems, however the output is not exactly the same.

 ## Adapting the pipeline for other datasets: